The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 Each additional dimension we add to the Principal Component Analysis (PCA) technique captures less and less of the variance in the model.
 The first component is the most important one, followed by the second, then the third, and so on.

-We can also use Singular Value Decomposition (SVD) to decompose our original dataset into its constituents, resulting in dimensionality reduction.
+We can also use Singular Value Decomposition (SVD) to decompose our original dataset into its constituents, reducing dimensionality.
 To learn the mathematics behind SVD, refer to this article.

 Let’s implement SVD and decompose our original variables: